doylek1/ResGuides-NLTK/respitch.md

 ###3) Activity:

-Play with some simple commands and syntax for exploring vocabulary, specifically, concordancing and collocational analysis
+We'll play with some simple commands and syntax for exploring vocabulary; specifically, concordancing and collocational analysis.

 ###4) Help!
 Resources to help you on your nltk journey